Chavi7/clockin/README.md

-# CLOCKIN — The Office Time Clock
+# CLOCKIN — Simulated Workplace

 A simulated-workplace QR-badge time clock for CTE classrooms.
 Built by **Ciri** for an AI-powered classroom operations ecosystem.